Srinjoy1604/Srinjoy1604/ReadMe.md

 # 💫 About Me:
 Pre-final year B.Tech student pursuing CCE at LNMIIT, specializing in Computer Science and Communication Tech.
-Proficient in HTML, CSS, JavaScript, ReactJS, Node.js for web development.
-I Aim to innovate in web solutions using technical and academic expertise.
+Proficient in MERN stack developer.
+I Aim to innovate in web solutions using technical and academic expertise.I have a keen interest in GenAI.

 ## 🌐 Socials: